Support Being Tea Scholarships!

 If either of these affinity groups describe you, please apply!

-I do give priority consideration first to Black and Indigenous applicants, as well as trans POC+ folks.
+I do give priority consideration first to Black and Indigenous applicants, as well as queer POC+ folks.
 This is a protected, welcoming space for you.

-Strong consideration is also given to eligible applicants who are applying their tea knowledge skills for community support purposes, including: Asian heritage cultural programs; youth groups; and programs supporting elderly, disabled, and mental health spaces.
+Strong consideration is also given to eligible applicants who are applying their tea knowledge skills for community support purposes, including: Asian heritage cultural programs; youth groups; working with queer communities; and programs supporting elderly, disabled, and mental health spaces.

 Apply here for a Being Tea Scholarship